dialect-erc/dialect-erc.github.io/README.md

  - url
  - booktitle (or journal)
  - **image**: add the filename (just filename, not the full path) here of the image that should be displayed together with the publication.
 Place your images under **/assets/img/publications/**.
 You can use the MaiNLP logo as a default by just adding image = "default.png"
  - **teaser**: add a short teaser text for the publication here.
-There is space for 1 - 2 sentences, additional text will be cut off.
+There is space for 1 - 2 sentences, additional text will create a scrollbar.

 ## Adding Resources
 Go to _pages/resources.md and add a new entry at the beginning of the file.
 Following fields should be populated: